 Easy chicken breading for the keto conscious, useable for stovetop and the oven.
-Be careful when broiling, because they burn fast and if you take the chicken out the foil could catch fire.
+Be careful when broiling, because they burn fast and any exposed chicken fat on the foil could catch fire.

 Keto Breaded Chicken